kubedb/docs/docs/guides/rabbitmq/volume-expansion/volume-expansion.md

 # RabbitMQ Standalone Volume Expansion

-This guide will show you how to use `KubeDB` Ops-manager operator to expand the volume of a RabbitMQ standalone database.
+This guide will show you how to use `KubeDB` Ops-manager operator to expand the volume of a RabbitMQ database.

 ## Before You Begin